codelittinc/engineering-hiring/questions/devops-engineer.md

+# Technical interview script atempt

+## Main terraform tools
-1. What are your favorite tools for managing configuration / in‐ frastructure deployment?
+ - 1. What are your favorite tools for managing configuration / infrastructure deployment?
-2. Tell me about your experience setting up Kubernetes
+ - 2. Tell me about your experience setting up Kubernetes
+ - 3. Can you use kubernetes without docker?
-3. Tell me about your experience with Terraform/Cloudformation
+ - 4. Tell me about your experience with Terraform/Cloudformation
-4. How can you achieve a zero downtime deployment? (blue/green, canary, rollbacks, etc)
+ - 5. How can you achieve a zero downtime deployment? (blue/green, canary, rollbacks, etc)
-5. What is service discovery?
+## Processes and concepts
+ - 6. What compliance programs are you familiar with?
+ - 7. What is A/B testing, and how would you implement it?
+ - 8. What is a CDN?
+When might you use one?
-6. What is the difference between Continuous Integration and Con‐ tinuous Deployment?
+ - 9. What is the difference between Continuous Integration and Continuous Deployment?
-7. What is a DDOS?
+ - 10. What is a DDOS?
 How can you protect a network from a DDOS?
-8. What compliance programs are you familiar with?
-9. What is A/B testing, and how would you implement it?
+ -
+## Databases
-10. How can you scale a relational database?
+ - 11. How can you scale a relational database?
+ - 12. What is the difference between noSQL and Relational databases?
+Design decision to use one over the other?

 ----

-# Convox customer architect

-The following questions can be asked to candidates of the Convox Customer Suport Architect position
+# Possible questions

  - What was the most complex system you've been responsible for?
 What was your biggest challenge?
  - What is kubernetes and what is it's relationship with Docker?
- - Can you use kubernetes without docker?
  - Which AWS tools do you have experience with?
  - How is your experience with Terraform/Cloudformation?
- - What is a CDN?
-When might you use one?
  - Describe the difference between stateless and stateful firewalls
  - What is a container?
  - What is the difference between a container and a VM?
  - What are some strategies for managing application state?
  - What is serverless computing?
  - What are some benefits of containerization?
  - What is database locking?
-What operations would require a data‐ base lock?
+What operations would require a database lock?
- - What is the difference between noSQL and Relational databases?
-Design decision to use one over the other?
- - How can you scale a relational database?
- - How can you achieve a zero downtime deployment? (blue/green, canary, rollbacks, etc)
- - What is the difference between Continuous Integration and Con‐ tinuous Deployment?
  - What steps would you take to modernize a 3-tier web application?